ConSol-Monitoring/go-neb-wrapper/README.md

 # Build

-The module has to be compiled as shared library so Nagios can load it.
+The module has to be compiled as shared library so Naemon can load it.

 Naemon:
-- go build -tags naemon -buildmode=c-shared -ldflags "-s -w"

-Nagios 3:
-- go build -tags nagios3 -buildmode=c-shared -ldflags "-s -w"

-Nagios 4:
-- go build -tags nagios4 -buildmode=c-shared -ldflags "-s -w"
+- go build -buildmode=c-shared -ldflags "-s -w"